 A semi-quantitative food-frequency questionnaire (FFQ) (validated in Spain) was used, which included 13 fruit items and 11 vegetable items to calculated the total servings per day of fruit and vegetables.

-- Multivariable Cox regression was used to calculate hazard ratios (HR) for hypertension (based on cumulative incidence rates) by comparing each category of fruit and vegetable intake with respect to the lowest intake (less than one serving per day)
+- Multivariable Cox regression was used to calculate hazard ratios (HR) for HTN (based on cumulative incidence rates) by comparing each category of fruit and vegetable intake with respect to the lowest intake (less than one serving per day)